ONSdigital/nsdc/README.md

 ### Notes

 If you are updating the schema, you will need to update remove the migrations folder.
-When handing multiple migrations, you may need to run the following command within Postgres Admin:
+When handling multiple migrations, you may need to run the following command within Postgres Admin:

 * DROP TABLE alembic_version;

+#### Password Salting

+For the alpha, the passwords are **NOT** encrypted in the Database.
+The majority of this code is stub to prove the concept and looking further into the future, will eventually connect to the internal Active Directory/LDAP.